siderolabs/omni-docs/tutorials/getting_started.md

 The first time you use the `kubectl` command to query a cluster, a browser window will open requiring you to authenticate with your identity provider (Google or GitHub most commonly.)
 If you get a message `error: unknown command "oidc-login" for "kubectl" Unable to connect to the server:` then you need to install the oidc-login plugin as noted above.

-#### Access Talos commands
+### Access Talos commands

 You can explore Talos API commands.
-Again, the first time you access the Talos API, a browser window will start to authenticate your request.
+The first time you access the Talos API, a browser window will start to authenticate your request.
 The downloaded `talosconfig` file for the cluster includes the Omni endpoint, so you _do not need to specify endpoints_, just nodes.

 ```bash
 talosctl --talosconfig ./talos-default-talosconfig.yaml --nodes 10.5.0.2 get members